The Smart Export Guarantee: is it any good?

 How much can you earn with the SEG?

-You can earn hundreds of pounds per year by signing up to an SEG tariff.
+You can earn £343 per year by signing up to the current best SEG tariff.

 The exact amount you’ll make will mainly depend on which tariff you pick, how much electricity your solar panel system produces, and how much of it you export to the grid.

-You can earn anywhere from 1p to 40p per kWh.
-The average rate for 2023-24 was 8.9p per kWh, but your export rate will depend almost entirely on whether you sign up for a bundled or unbundled tariff.
+You can earn anywhere from 1p to more than 30p per kWh.
+The average rate for 2024-25 was 10.8p per kWh, but your export rate will depend almost entirely on whether you sign up for a bundled or unbundled tariff.

-As it does, the amount you can earn with the SEG will likely rise as companies attempt to outdo each other to attract new customers.
+As this swing towards bundled tariffs continues, the amounts homes can make with an SEG tariff will likely rise, as companies attempt to outdo each other to attract new customers.

 You can receive SEG income regardless of whether you've paid the upfront cost of solar panels or if you've opted for a solar subscription.